grafana/loki/docs/clients/promtail/pipelines.md

 # Pipelines and Stages

-A detailed look at how to setup promtail to process your log lines, including extracting metrics and labels.
+A detailed look at how to setup Promtail to process your log lines, including extracting metrics and labels.

   * [Pipeline](#pipeline)